SanjinRuzic/TicTacToe/README.md

 <p>Follow these steps to set up and run the Tic-Tac-Toe project locally.</p>

 <h2>Prerequisites</h2>
+<p>Before proceeding, ensure that the following are properly installed and configured on your system, depending on the implementation:</p>
 <ul>
 <li><a href="https://www.python.org/downloads/" target="_blank">Python 3.x</a> must be installed.</li>
 <li><a href="https://nodejs.org/" target="_blank">Node.js</a> must be installed.</li>